indexzero/nconf/README.md

 The file store is also extensible for multiple file formats, defaulting to `JSON`.
 To use a custom format, simply pass a format object to the `.use()` method.
 This object must have `.parse()` and `.stringify()` methods just like the native `JSON` object.

+If the file does not exist at the provided path, the store will simply be empty.

 ### Redis
 There is a separate Redis-based store available through [nconf-redis][0].
 To install and use this store simply: